Project Management for Change (PM4C) FAQs

 - Public & Social Benefit

-WHAT KIND OF NEEDS DO THESE NPOS HAVE?
+WHAT KIND OF NEEDS DO THESE NONPROFIT ORGANIZATIONS HAVE?

 As a Volunteer, HOW MUCH TIME DO I NEED TO DEDICATE TO THE EVENT?
 IS THERE TRAINING?

-We ask for one full day (averaging 8 hours) in order to maximize the return on investment (ROI) for both yourself and your NPO.
-In addition, a one-hour webinar training session is required for all attendees to be familiar with the unique situations needs of NPOs.
+We ask for one full day (averaging 8 hours) in order to maximize the return on investment for both yourself and your nonprofit.
+In addition, a one-hour webinar training session is required for all attendees to be familiar with the unique situations needs of nonprofits.

-As a Volunteer, CAN I PICK THE NPO I WORK WITH?
+As a Volunteer, CAN I PICK THE NONPROFIT I WORK WITH?

 CAN MY EMPLOYER SEND A TEAM TO A PMDOS EVENT?